 Las Vegas shooting: Remembering the fallen

-As the tragic news unfolded throughout the day, families and friends spoke to media outlets to talk about their loved ones.
+As the tragic news unfolded, families and friends spoke to media outlets to talk about their loved ones.

 At least 58 people were killed and more than 489 injured in Las Vegas Sunday when a gunman opened fire at a country music festival